US sanctions Brazil's Supreme Court justice overseeing case against Bolsonaro

 Wednesday’s announcement follows the U.S. State Department's announcement of visa restrictions on Brazilian judicial officials, including de Moraes, on July 18.

-It also comes after U.S. President Donald Trump announced a 50% tariff on Brazilian imported goods that is set to come into effect on Friday.
+It also comes after U.S. President Donald Trump announced a 50% tariff on Brazilian imported goods on July 9.
 In a letter announcing the tariff, Trump explicitly linked the import tax to what he called the “witch hunt” trial of Bolsonaro currently underway in Brazil.

+Trump appears to identify with Bolsonaro, who is accused of trying to overturn the results of his 2022 loss to Lula.
+Similarly, Trump was indicted in 2023 on allegations that he tried to overturn the results of the 2020 U.S. presidential election.

-Days later, Bolsonaro was ordered to wear an ankle monitor after being deemed a flight risk.
+Bolsonaro has been ordered to wear an ankle monitor after being deemed a flight risk.

-Bolsonaro's son Eduardo celebrated the Treasury's announcement on X, calling it a “historic milestone” and a warning that “abuses of authority now have global consequences.”
+Bolsonaro's son Eduardo celebrated the U.S. Treasury Department announcement on X, calling it a “historic milestone” and a warning that “abuses of authority now have global consequences.”

 Eduardo Bolsonaro relocated to the U.S. in March and is under investigation for allegedly working with U.S. authorities to impose sanctions against Brazilian officials.